mdzio/veap/README.md

 The [VEAP demo server](veap-demo-server/README.md) implements the protocol as an example.
 It should serve as a reference implementation and for testing VEAP clients.

 Another implementation is the [CCU-Jack](https://github.com/mdzio/ccu-jack) for the HomeMatic home automation system from eQ-3.
+It uses the [VEAP implementation in the Go programming language](https://github.com/mdzio/go-veap).

 ### Reason for a new protocol